HeadCrash: Initial reunion, Cranium, and second disbandment (2001–2006)

-Reformation with Wright (2014–2017)
+Reformation with Wright and subsequent events (2014–2022)

-HeadCrash was revived yet again in 2014, except with Wright rejoining Meyszner and Cooper.
+In 2014, HeadCrash came out of a hiatus again, except with Wright rejoining Meyszner and Cooper.
 Justin Stone also returned on bass while Andreas Lill was added on drums and Andy Kromarek was added as a second guitarist.
 Their reunion show was in March 2014.
 They then played various one-off shows and brief tours.
 In August 2015, HeadCrash released their first new material in nine years, the single "Human", produced by Jacob Hansen.
 Around the same time, the majority of HeadCrash's back catalog was added onto streaming services such as Spotify and YouTube.
 In November of that year, the band played their final live show.
 Two more songs from the "Human" sessions were then released digitally later on in 2017.
 Another outtake from the same sessions, "Thoughts and Prayers", was shared by the band's official outlets in June 2022.

 Other projects

 Between HeadCrash's hiatuses and after their third disbanding, the members all pursued different projects.

 Wright, Alphen, and Zwemstra went on to form the rap metal band End of April, releasing two albums in 2003 and 2004 before disbanding.
 Wright then created Go Down Believing Management, with the Ukrainian band Jinjer as their most successful client.
 After End of April's disbandment, Alphen became a professional sailor while also commissioning music to various films and shows.
 Berthold eventually created his own studio in Berlin, Viktoria Studios, and worked as a producer and mixer for artists such as Wizo and Kraftklub.
 Ingenthron continued with his prior band Spermbirds, followed by a solo project called Roger TV.

 Liebetruth ended up in various bands such as Running Wild and Toxic Taste.
 He later became the drum technician for the German metal band Scorpions.
-Franke continued to run the label he formed with the deceased Weber, Bit Bites Brain.
-He also provided production and remixes in the studio for numerous artists.
+After leaving HeadCrash, Franke initially continued his electronica projects, typically with Melling, under different names such as Cosomo & Tom, DJ Capriccioso, and Deep Base Nine.
+Franke also continued to run the label he formed with the deceased Weber, Bit Bites Brain.
 Meyszner became a film producer for other bands, working on documentaries and videos for artists such as Lacuna Coil, Motörhead, Cypress Hill, and Saxon.
 Cooper wrote and self-published a biography titled Floodgate (under his Nitrous Oxide alias) shortly after HeadCrash's first disbandment.
 He eventually took a break from the music industry before joining the band Peace Officer in the late 2000s, which was initially formed by Kromarek.
 He then launched his own solo project, ShanEye, in 2020.